akabravo97/PaytmInsider/README.md

   - Subscribe or Unsubscribe from events
   - Sort events by popularity,featuring, price, date
   - Get notified before event starts
+  - Works well without internet access by caching event data as well as image resources too.

 ## Architecture
 It is based on MVVM architecture which has been recommended by Google.
 It is largely based on principle of